Benjamin Mecz

 Benjamin Mecz (24 August 1985 – 17 December 2017) was an artist who worked between Paris and Tel Aviv.
-Ben’s practice evolved around the activation of both the viewer and the space.
-He worked with a sense of urgency and took many initiatives while he was an MFA student at Bezalel Academy of Arts and Design Bezalel Academy: he set up a project space (Eti Levi), organized a students trip to Dusseldorf and more.
+Ben's practice evolved around the activation of both the viewer and the space.
+He worked with a sense of urgency and took many initiatives while he was an MFA student at Bezalel Academy of Arts and Design Bezalel Academy: he set up a project space (Eti Levi), organized a students trip to Düsseldorf and more.
 He had a true passion for art and for people and he had the talent to harness it in his work.